WindoCode/PostgresDocker/readme.md

 # Installing Docker, PostgreSQL and DBeaver.

 ## 1.0 Installing Docker Hub in Windows Home 11.
+[Optional if you dont have virtualization off or you have Windows Home edition].

 ### 1.1 Enabling virtualization on my home computer.